 Any secondary benefits are by-products.

-When we focus on the main reason, we give ourselves a chance to experience Ramadan as Allah wants it.
+Focusing on the primary gives us a chance to experience Ramadan as Allah wants it.

 There’s nothing unique about fasting.

 Hindus, People of the Book, or athletes, are all practicing some form of fasting.

 But what distinguishes us as people is Ramadan.

 If the way we envision Ramadan is right, our actions will be right as well.

 “O believers!
 Fasting is prescribed for you—as it was for those before you—so perhaps you will become people of Taqwa.”
 [Quran 2:183]